-This document provides information about setting up, installing, configuring, and working with the three IBM® TotalStorage® DS4000 premium features that assist with copy services: FlashCopy®, VolumeCopy, and the Enhanced Remote Mirroring option (also referred to as Remote Mirror Option).
+This document provides information about setting up, installing, configuring, and working with the three IBM® System StorageTM DS4000 premium features that assist with copy services: FlashCopy®, VolumeCopy, and the Enhanced Remote Mirroring Option.
 These features are used with DS4000 IBM Storage Manager software.
 Use this guide to accomplish the following tasks:

-- Determine the hardware and software that are required to install the copy services features - · Install, enable, and activate the IBM DS4000 FlashCopy feature - · Install, enable, and activate the IBM DS4000 VolumeCopy feature - Install, enable, and activate the IBM DS4000 Enhanced Remote Mirroring option - Troubleshoot hardware and software problems
+- Determine the hardware and software that are required to install the copy services features - Install, enable, and activate the IBM DS4000 FlashCopy feature - Install, enable, and activate the IBM DS4000 VolumeCopy feature - Install, enable, and activate the IBM DS4000 Enhanced Remote Mirroring Option - Troubleshoot hardware and software problems

-- 1. Depending on which version of Storage Manager you are using, the SMclient instructions in this document might vary slightly from the actual menu paths in the SMclient software GUI. - 2.
-The VolumeCopy premium feature is only supported in DS4000 Storage Manager version 8.4 and higher. - 3.
+- 1. Depending on what version of Storage Manager you are using, the SMclient instructions in this document might vary slightly from the actual menu paths in the SMclient software GUI. - The VolumeCopy premium feature is only supported in DS4000 Storage Manager version 8.4 or higher, in conjunction with the DS4000 Storage Subsystem controller firmware versions 05.40.xx.xx and 06.1x.xx.xx or higher. - 3.
 Enhanced Remote Mirroring, Remote Mirror, and Remote Mirroring are used interchangeably throughout this document, the online client, and online help system to refer to remote mirroring functionality.
+Although these terms are used interchangeably, this usage does not mean that their functionality is identical. - 4.
+The Enhanced Remote Mirroring Option premium feature is only supported with DS4000 Storage Subsystem controller version 06.1x.xx.xx or higher.